gbif/gbif-data-validator/doc/evaluation_types.md

-Evaluation Type represents what the evaluation discovered which not always an issue.
+Evaluation Type represents what the evaluation discovered which is not always an issue.

 ### Resource Integrity
 |Key            |Description    |